-As PACWBs are composite emitters (thermal emission from individual winds and non-thermal emission from the collidingwind region), it is not straightforward to disentangle their emission components.
-Most radio interferometers operated at centimetric wavelengths can reach angular resolutions of a few arcseconds, that is not enough to resolve the wind collision from the inner parts of the winds.
-The only way to spatially resolve the synchrotron emission from the thermal emission is the use of Very Long Baseline Interferometry, with baselines of thousands of kilometers.
-The angular resolution at centimetric wavelengths can be as good as a few milli-arcseconds (mas), therefore allowing to spatially resolve binary systems with orbital period of at least a few years at distances of a few kpc.
+As PACWBs are composite emitters (with thermal emission coming from individual winds and non-thermal emission from the colliding-wind region), it is not straightforward to disentangle their emission components.
+Most radio interferometers operating at centimetric wavelengths can reach angular resolutions of a few arcseconds, but that is not enough to resolve the wind collision from the inner parts of the winds.
+The only way to spatially resolve the synchrotron emission from the thermal emission is the use of very long baseline interferometry (VLBI), with baselines of thousands of kilometers.
+The angular resolution at centimetric wavelengths can be as good as a few milli-arcseconds (mas), thereby allowing for binary systems with orbital period of at least a few years at distances of a few kpc to be spatially resolved.

-To date, only a handful of PACWBs benefited of such high angular resolution measurements.
-We can mention in particular WR 147 (Williams et al. 1997), WR 140 (Dougherty et al. 2005), WR 146 (O'Connor et al. 2005), Cyg OB2 #9 (Dougherty & Pittard 2006), Cyg OB2 #5 (Ortiz-León et al. 2011), HD 93129A (Benaglia et al. 2015), and more recently the most powerful synchrotron emitter in this category, Apep (Marcote et al. 2021).
+To date, only a handful of PACWBs have benefitted from such high angular-resolution measurements.
+In particular, we note WR 147 (Williams et al. 1997), WR 140 (Dougherty et al. 2005), WR 146 (O'Connor et al. 2005), Cyg OB2#9 (Dougherty & Pittard 2006), Cyg OB2#5 (Ortiz-León et al. 2011), HD 93129A (Benaglia et al. 2015), and, more recently, Apep, the most powerful synchrotron emitter in this category (Marcote et al. 2021).

-This study aims at investigating the synchrotron emission region from two PACWBs, HD 167971 and HD 168112.
-The idea is to make use of the European VLBI Network (EVN) to obtain valuable radio images of both systems, with the aim to characterize their synchrotron emission at the mas scale.
-Even though VLBI techniques have already been applied to HD 167971 (Sanchez-Bermudez et al. 2019), this paper is reporting on the very first high resolution radio imaging of HD 168112.
-The paper is organized as follows.
+This study is aimed at investigating the synchrotron emission region from two PACWBs: HD 167971, and HD 168112.
+The goal is to make use of the European VLBI Network (EVN) to obtain valuable radio images of both systems, with the aim to characterise their synchrotron emission at the mas scale.
+Even though VLBI techniques have already been applied to HD 167971 (Sanchez-Bermudez et al. 2019), this paper reports on the very first high-resolution radio imaging of HD 168112.
+The paper is organised as follows.
 The two targets are introduced in Sect.
 2. The data acquisition and processing are described in Sect.
-5. We finally summarize and conclude in Sect.
+3. Our results are presented in Sect.
+4 and discussed in Sect.
+5. Finally, we present our summary and conclusions in Sect.
 6.

-2. Targets: two well-established PACWBs
+2. Targets: Two well-established PACWBs

 The two systems investigated in this paper are located in the NGC 6604 open cluster (Reipurth 2008), at a distance of about 1.7 kpc.
-Both are part of the catalogue of PACWBs (De Becker & Raucq 2013), and have already been targets of several observation campaigns across the electromagnetic spectrum.
+Both are part of the catalogue of PACWBs (De Becker & Raucq 2013) and have already been targets of several observation campaigns across the electromagnetic spectrum.

-HD 167971 (BD-12 4980) is a hierarchical triple system made of a 3.32 d period system (O6-7V + O6-7V) with a third object (O8I) on a wider close to 20-year orbit (Ibanoglu et al. 2013).
-Adopting the naming convention proposed by De Becker (2015), the short period system is made of components Aa and Ab, and the third star is component B. After a first confirmation of an orbital motion between components A and B using infrared interferometry (De Becker et al. 2012), the very first three-dimension characterization of the wide orbit has been achieved by a combination of interferometry and spectroscopy by Le Bouquin et al. (2017).
-The period of the wide orbit is 7 803 $\pm$ 540 d, with a significant eccentricity ( $e = 0.44 \pm 0.02$ ).
+HD 167971 (BD-12 4980) is a hierarchical triple system made of a 3.32 d period system (O6-7V + O6-7V) with a third object (O8I) on a wider (close to 20-yr) orbit (Ibanoglu et al. 2013).
+Adopting the naming convention proposed by De Becker (2015), the short period system is made up of components Aa and Ab, while the third star is component B. After a first confirmation of an orbital motion between components A and B using infrared interferometry (De Becker et al. 2012), the very first three-dimensional (3D) characterisation of the wide orbit has been achieved thanks to a combination of interferometry and spectroscopy by Le Bouquin et al. (2017).
+The period of the wide orbit is 7803 \pm 540 d, with a significant eccentricity ($e = 0.44 \pm 0.02$).